learn-co-curriculum/react-hooks-redux-forms-codealong/readme.md

 }
 ```

 But how do we get that text from the form's input?
 Here's how.
-We can use our normal react trick of updating the *createTodo component's* state whenever someone types something into the form.
+We can use our normal React trick of updating the *createTodo component's* state whenever someone types something into the form.
 Then, when the user clicks on the submit button, we can grab that state, and call `store.dispatch({ type: 'ADD_TODO', todo: this.state })`.
 Ok, time to implement it.
 Step one will be updating the component state whenever someone types in the form.

 1. Update component state by adding an onChange event handler